 Be ready to appeal against the initial grievance outcome – remember that employers dismiss most grievances

-There are several advantages to engaging in the grievance process rather than just resigning
+There are several advantages of participating in the grievance process instead of just resigning

-1. It is a chance for your employer to suggest a settlement agreement
+1. It gives your employer the opportunity to propose a settlement agreement

-4. It could help you prove procedural unfair dismissal
+4. It could help you to prove unfair dismissal if the grievance procedure wasn’t followed